1500 metres at the World Athletics Championships

-Algeria is the most successful nation in the discipline, having won five gold medals across the men's and women's event.
+Kenya is the most successful nation in the discipline, having won ten gold medals across the men's and women's event.
+Algeria is next, with five gold medals across the men's and women's event.
 Morocco and Bahrain each have won four gold medals, while Russia and the United States each have three.
 The United States has the highest total of medals in the events at twelve, with six in both in the men's and women's divisions.
 Kenya has the highest number of medals in the men's event, with a total of seven.

 Two medallists have been stripped of their honours in the event due to doping: 1987 bronze medallist Sandra Gasser and 2007 silver medallist Yelena Soboleva.